 Healthcare stakeholders worldwide have begun to harness big data’s power to decrease healthcare costs and transform workflows.
 Let’s discuss the massive data sources used to generate meaningful insights in the healthcare industry.

 Electronic Health Records: EHRs contain detailed data about patients, medical histories, diagnoses, treatments, procedures, and medications.
 It is one of the most important big data examples in healthcare.
 By analyzing EHR data, stakeholders can make more informed treatment decisions (e.g., analyze reactions to particular medication for people with a specific medical condition) and prevent hospital readmission.
+Integrating world data for health research into EHR analysis enhances the depth of insights, leading to more personalized and effective patient care.
 In a previous article, we discussed the importance of EHR interoperability.

 Medical Imaging: Technologies like MRIs, X-rays, and CT scans generate lots of data.
 Stakeholders can use AI-based tools like machine learning to identify anomalies and patterns that human observers might have missed.